rdkcentral/tasecureapi/docs/rfcs/accepted/0007-hardening-memory-operations/README.md

 subtle and delegated to the compiler, like structure assignments.

 Either way, at all times the source, destination involved in the memory operation, as well as the number of bytes, should all be sanitized and restricted to acceptable values.
-For each operation, it should the following questions should be able to be answered:
+For each operation, the following questions should be able to be answered:
 - What is the memory type of the source?
 Is it a secure memory?
 Is the shared memory accessible to a less secure execution environement?
 - What is the size of the memory operation?
-Does it go beyond the allocated memory for the source
-and/or the destination?
+Does it go beyond the allocated memory for the source and/or the destination?
 - Is the transaction from a given memory type to another given memory type allowed, e.g. should stack memory be copied over to shared memory?

-Systematic memory transaction checks are not always easy, but they do add a significant
-layer of security at the very last moment of processing, and adds value on top of any prior sanitization.
-For example, an adversary may manage to abuse an integer overflow and/or manipulate
-one of the source, destination or size parameter.
+Systematic memory transaction checks are not always easy, but they do add a significant layer of security at the very last moment of processing, and adds value on top of any prior sanitization.
+For example, an adversary may manage to abuse an integer overflow and/or manipulate one of the source, destination or size parameter.
 A systematic sanitization at the time of running the memory operation provides an extra opportunity to mitigate the abuse.